ShUM Sites

 They were centres of Jewish scholarship and of great importance for Ashkenazic Judaism, which developed here in the diaspora.
 The form of the synagogues, baths and cemeteries influenced Jewish architectural design, ritual buildings and burial culture across Western Europe, and their specific customs and legal principles are still effective for Orthodox Judaism today.

 Community Perspective: The two parts where there is the most to see are the ‘Judenhof’ in Speyer – not to be missed there is its mikveh – and the ‘Heiliger Sand’ cemetery in Worms, which has survived WWII and holds very old Jewish tombstones.
-The latter seems to be open by guided tour only, so plan beforehand.
+The latter is now open daily (except for Saturdays and Jewish holidays) without a guided tour.

 Map of ShUM Sites